Thousands of Jobs for the 2020 Census Are Now Open. Here’s How to Apply

 - Pass a criminal background check, including fingerprinting.

-- Have the flexibility to work days, evening and weekends.
+- Have the flexibility to work days, evenings and weekends.

 - If you’re a male born after Dec.
 31, 1959, you must be registered with the Selective Service System or have a qualifying exemption.

-Tiffany Wendeln Connors is a staff writer at The Penny Hoarder who covers interesting careers and job benefits.
+Tiffany Wendeln Connors is a staff writer/editor at The Penny Hoarder.
 Senior editor Molly Moorhead contributed reporting.